Bailey, Javins, and Carter LC

 We will help you get answers about why this tragedy occurred.
 We will conduct a full investigation of the circumstances that resulted in your loved one’s death, and we will gather all the facts and preserve all the critical pieces of evidence, so we can get to the bottom of what happened.
 While we know that nothing can bring back a lost loved one and there is no amount of money that can ever be considered fair compensation, we will help you recover everything you are entitled to.

-Much of our reputation was built on the basis of our successful representation of victims of coal mine accidents and black lung and other lung diseases.
+Our reputation was built on the foundation of successfully representing victims of coal mine accidents and those suffering from black lung and other occupational lung diseases.

 • Patriot Coal Brody Mine